UXLAB-OULU/Econews/README.md

 activism.
 Workshop at the 10th Int’l Conf. on Ubiquitous Computing (UbiComp 2008), 2008, Seoul, South Korea.
 ACM.
 5. Reeve, J., & Tseng, C. M. (2011).
 Agency as a fourth aspect of students’ engagement during learning activities.
 Contem- porary Educational Psychology, 36(4), 257-267.

+## Current development status

+### Version 1
+In Spring 2026, a first version of the game prototype was developed by a student team as part of their R&D project course at University of Oulu.
+The contributors include: Aleksi Kantola, Md Shafiul Alam, Jooa Tammi, Sampsa Jalli, Karoliina Autio, and Shadman Riffat.
+The developement used Unity as the programming environment and Figma as the design environment.
+A WebGL demo of the game is here: https://notsuho.github.io/ecoland-builds-test-repo/

+In this current version, Econews is a minigame component in a larger game Ecoland, designed by Anjalee Wanigarathne in her master's thesis.
+Ecoland is a game concept desgined to educate and engage people in climate change action.

+We integrated Econews as part of a broader game storyline on purpose to reach more players and make their overall game experience more varied and enjoyable.